j40836729-bot/sam-audio/README.md

 SAM-Audio is a foundation model for isolating any sound in audio using text, visual, or temporal prompts.
 It can separate specific sounds from complex audio mixtures based on natural language descriptions, visual cues from video, or time spans.

+SAM-Audio and the Judge model crucially rely on [Perception-Encoder Audio-Visual (PE-AV)](https://huggingface.co/facebook/pe-av-large), which you can read more about [here](https://ai.meta.com/research/publications/pushing-the-frontier-of-audiovisual-perception-with-large-scale-multimodal-correspondence-learning/)

 ## Setup

 **Requirements:**